openshift-pipelines/performance/README.md

 OpenSearch (a.k.a.
 ElasticSearch) instance we are using: <http://elasticsearch.intlab.perf-infra.lab.eng.rdu2.redhat.com/> and OpenSearch Dashboard (a.k.a.
 Kibana) instance we are using: <http://kibana.intlab.perf-infra.lab.eng.rdu2.redhat.com/> (managed by Perf&Scale Integrations lab team: [INTLAB Jira](https://issues.redhat.com/browse/INTLAB)).
 It is meant to provide useful dashboard and a way how to explore historical test data.

 All data are being pushed to `pipelines_ci_status_data` index in OpenSearch.
-As basic insight into the data you can use this [dashboard](TODO).
+You can browse the data in "Discover".
+As basic insight into the data you can use this [dashboard](http://kibana.intlab.perf-infra.lab.eng.rdu2.redhat.com/app/dashboards#/view/427d69b0-6e6d-11ee-897a-a399889b5129).
 It's JSON definition is backed up in `config/kibana/` directory.

 ### Horreum